 “All truly great thoughts are conceived by walking,” wrote Nietzsche.
 This sentiment is echoed by many others.
 “Methinks the moment my legs begin to move, my thoughts begin to flow,” wrote Henry Thoreau.

-Freedom of thought is vital part of the creative process, so it follows that the mental unshackling walking provides gives creativity a boost.
+Freedom of thought is a vital part of the creative process, so it follows that the mental unshackling walking provides gives creativity a boost.
 Scientists seem to agree.
 On a National Trust blog, Dr Sowden of the School of Psychology at the University of Surrey writes: “Walking has been shown to improve our ability to shift between modes of thought, and to improve our attention, memory and recovery from mental fatigue, all of which are important for thinking creatively”.
 What’s more, “walking exposes us to the constant flux of a changing environment providing us with an endless array of new and unique experiences, which combined with our past memories may, through serendipity alone, provoke new associations and give birth to new ideas. “

 Although it must be pointed out that at some point, unfortunately, you have to stop walking and do some actual work.